 Sequelitis: General consensus seems to be that each film is successively worse than the last, although there are some who argue that Sudden Impact is better than The Enforcer was.

 Strawman Has a Point: Defied in Magnum Force.
-It was known audiences would sympathise with the Death Squad, who were murdering genuinely bad people, so they had them murder a few innocent bystanders and hangers-on and a fellow motorcycle cop in the wrong place at the wrong time.
+It was known audiences would sympathize with the Death Squad, who were murdering genuinely bad people, so they had them murder a few innocent bystanders and hangers-on and a fellow motorcycle cop in the wrong place at the wrong time.